clebert/sonnar/README.md

 # Sonnar

+> A lightweight TypeScript API for constructing XPath 1.0 expressions.

 **Do you know [XPath 1.0](https://www.w3.org/TR/1999/REC-xpath-19991116/)?**
 This is basically the more powerful sibling of CSS selectors.
 Built into almost every [browser](https://caniuse.com/document-evaluate-xpath) and E2E testing